CodePathProject-MoMa/ElYunque/README.md

 ### App Evaluation
 - **Category:** Photography / Nature
 - **Mobile:** This app would primarily be used on mobile because ideally it would be used by someone hiking in a rainforest, or an unfamiliar area, and they would like a quick way to identify a plant.
 By dropping a pin of the types of plants in the area, you can build a visual "database" of plants within an area, and allow others to do research, cluster plant spieces, or just enjoy the plant!
 Later on, a UI can be built out for the front end for easy insight and access to the data.
 Social interactions can also be added, by letting users share thier favorite plants on a timeline or a newsfeed!
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Story:** When a user comes across a plant species they wish to identify, they open the app, and take a picture.
+After taking the picture, they can identify where they found this plant, and if they want to share it on thier feed.
+If they dont want to take any pictures, they can just scroll thier feed, or look on the map to see all the different types of flora in the area.
+- **Market:** Any individual, researcher, scientist, hiker, plant enthusiast
+- **Habit:** More likely to be used when a user is on a hike, on a trip/vacation, planning for a trip, or planning to go research plants in a specific area.
+- **Scope:** Start with the camera and classifier identifying plants whenever an image is captured.
+After this is built out, we can create the map with the ability to drop and share with friends.
+Then create the home page where you can see the most recent classifications made.
+Can build this out to include many different plant and flower datasets all over the world.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
+* User logs in to access home page feed, recent finds across the world, with a banner at the bottom allowing them to choose what to do next (similar to instagram)
+* User clicks on the camera to upload a picture, or select from thier camera roll (similar to instagram)
+* After they identify the image they would like to choose, the ML model classifies the plant species.
+* They then have an option to use location settings to drop a pin on a map (maybe google maps?)
+* Also have an option to share it with friends
 * Profile pages for each user
 * Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* Connect with others who have classified the same plant in the area to see what other plants they've seen or studied
+* Create a web app for easy discovery of plants in an area.
+* Page for most popular plant classifed
+* Screen that uses NLP on the plant description to pull recent and relevant research papers on the plant species

 ### 2. Screen Archetypes

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information
-   * ...
+   * After logging in, the landing screen will be the home feed
+* Landing screen - think instagram for plant species research
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+* Camera Screen - Capture image of plant species to be identified
-   * Upon selecting music choice users matched and message screen opens
+   * User also has the option to select an image from thier camera roll
-* Profile Screen
+* Classifed Image Return Screen
+   * The classified image match gets returned, as well as a description of the plant species.
+* Map screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to drop a pin where they found the plant species, or get to this screen using navigation.
-* Song Selection Screen.
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+   * Have a button to share (to landing screen)
 * Settings Screen
-   * Lets people change language, and app notification settings.
+   * Lets people change language, share, and app notification settings.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

+* Landing Screen
-* Music selection
+* Camera
-* Profile
+* Map
 * Settings

 Optional:
-* Music/Encounter Queue
-* Discover (Top Choices)
+* Discover (Top captured plant species worldwide)
+* Screen that links to research articles relevant to the plant using NLP

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
+* Home screen -> infinite scroll -> click on user profile
-* Profile -> Text field to be modified.
+* Camera -> Take picture
+* Camera -> Choose from camera roll -> allow access? -> View camera roll -> select image
+* Select photo -> Description of classified plant is returned - Option 1: Share your image to home screen with a caption
+* Select photo -> Description of classified plant is returned - Option 2: Drop a pin on a map -> view map
 * Settings -> Toggle settings

 ## Wireframes